bitaculous/assetify/README.md

 **“All your assets are belong to us”**

-Assetify is our package for [Sprockets], a Rack-based asset packaging system, with common libraries we need for our projects at [Bitaculous].
+Assetify is our package for [Sass] and [Sprockets], with common libraries we need for our projects at [Bitaculous].

 [![Travis CI Status][Travis CI Status]][Travis CI]
 [![Gemnasium Status][Gemnasium Status]][Gemnasium]